Patisserie : Valerie rescued by Irish fund Causeway | MarketScreener

 "We are delighted to welcome Causeway Capital as our partners in Patisserie Valerie, ending a disruptive period of uncertainty for the business," Francis, a turnaround specialist who took the helm in November, said.

-Earlier this week British retail tycoon Mike Ashley's Sports Direct withdrew an offer of more than 15 million pounds to buy Patisserie out of administration, a source told Reuters.
+Earlier this week British retail tycoon Mike Ashley's Sports Direct withdrew an offer of more than £15 million to buy Patisserie out of administration, a source told Reuters.

-KPMG partner David Costley-Wood had told the company it would need to raise its offer by as much as 2 million pounds, the Financial Times reported at that stage.
+KPMG partner David Costley-Wood had told the company it would need to raise its offer by as much as £2 million, the Financial Times reported at that stage.

 Causeway declined to comment on the deal value, while KPMG did not immediately respond to a request for comment.